kalaspuff/tomodachi/README.rst

 for example HTTP requests, pub/sub event messaging or by timestamps / intervals much like cron jobs.*

-*There's a desciption of how each of the already available invoker decorators work and as previously mentioned, it's also possible to custom build your own (to namedrop a few possible examples / ideas – functionality to use Redis as a task queue, if your service needs to subscribing to Kinesis event streams and act on the data available there or if you're build GraphQL resolvers and want a neat way of calling those).*
+*Further down you'll find a desciption of how each of the built-in invoker decorators work and which keywords and parameters you can use to change their behaviour.

+Also, to give a few possible examples / ideas of functionality that could be built to invoke tasks / functions in similar ways – using Redis as a task queue, subscribing to Kinesis or Kafka event streams and act on the data received or to build abstraction around otherwise complex routing for easier developer access to GraphQL resolvers.*

+---

+Let's look at some examples to dig into how a ``tomodachi`` service could look like.

 Basic HTTP based service 🌟
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^